ScottLogic/blog/_posts/2019-10-25-How-we-run-our-first-Design-Sprint.md

 title: How we ran our first Design Sprint
 date: 2019-10-25 00:00:00 Z
 categories:
-- awojtczuk
 - UX Design
 author: awojtczuk
 layout: default_post
 summary: Earlier this year, 3 of us ran our first formal Design Sprint for an internal project.
 In this post I share what we did in detail, and highlight some first-timer difficulties.
 ---

 Earlier this year, I worked with a few of my colleagues in the Scott Logic User Experience (UX) Design team to run our first Design Sprint on one of our internal projects.
 It was a great learning experience and turned out to be a very effective way of working for a team of 3 UX Designers.
 We have already started applying what we’ve learned on our client projects.
 We are hoping to run an enhanced version of a Design Sprint 2.0. on another project in the near future.